yonaka15/rust-ekf/README.md

 ### Compute Innovation

 The **Innovation** represents the difference between the actual measurement from sensors (z) and the predicted measurement (h(x,u)), based on the current state estimate.
 It quantifies the discrepancy between what the sensors measure and what the EKF predicts.
-Mathematically, this is expressed as:
+Mathematically, this is expressed as: $y = z - h(x, u)$
-$$
-y = z - h(x, u),
-$$

 where: